Bumpei Usui

 Bumpei Usui (碓氷文平, Usui Bunpei) was a Japanese-born American painter known for his social realist cityscapes and scenes of urban life as well as his interiors, flower studies, and still lifes.
-A critic described his style as "cultivated realism" in 1935.
+A critic once described his style as "cultivated realism" in 1935.
 Other critics praised his handling of color, feeling for textures, and instinct for space values.
 Some saw Precisionism in his cityscapes.
 His paintings of people interacting with each other showed both the humorous and harsher sides of city life.
 Following his death his work received little attention until, in 2014, the Metropolitan Museum of Art bought one of his paintings and subsequently gave it a prominent place in a major exhibition.
 Along with his career as painter, Usui was a custom frame maker, furniture designer, and lacquering craftsman.
 He was also a collector of antique Japanese swords and breeder of Siamese cats.

 Early life and training

 Born in 1898 Usui was raised in Nagano Prefecture, Japan, where his father owned a silkworm farm.
 When he was nineteen he took ship for London where his brother was a dealer and collector of Western art.
 There, he learned English and, as time permitted, he made his first paintings.
 To survive, he obtained a job decorating furniture.
 As part of this work he learned a style of East Asian decorating that was popular in early 18th-century England.
 Called Queen Anne lacquering, the technique used gold particles in wet lacquer to decorate chests, cabinets, mirrors, and other furniture.
 Usui traveled from London to New York in 1921 and again was able to earn his living by applying lacquer decoration in a furniture factory.